What is S-Ray®?

 - News-based short-term sustainability signals

-- Further to the latest analyst ratings, Arabesque S-Ray® actively tracks sustainability-related company news from over 50,000 public sources across 20 languages.
+- Further to the latest analyst ratings, Arabesque S-Ray® actively tracks sustainability-related company news from over 30,000 sources published in over 170 countries.

 - All relevant news is organized per company and topic and is assigned a news value – which is a function of importance, influence and relative novelty in comparison to existing analyst views.